Master of Theological Studies Course Descriptions

 See program schedule for upcoming special topics courses.

 THEO 590 Independent Study

 This course provides the opportunity to investigate, through independent inquiry and critical analysis, educational theories, practices and agencies that influence the work of teachers.
-Prerequisites: consent of instructor and approval of the associate academic dean.
+Prerequisites: consent of instructor and approval of M.T.S. director and the associate academic dean.

-If a student does not complete the thesis project while enrolled in THEO 513, students are required to register for this course in every semester thereafter until the project is completed.
-Note: Those students who wish to graduate in May of any year must have the final, completed thesis project turned in no later than March 1 of each year.
+If a student does not complete the thesis project while enrolled in THEO 513, students are required to register for this course every semester thereafter until the project is completed.